niklas-may/sanity-generator/README.md

 });
 ```

+Write the queries and resolver to disk:

+`$ npx sanity-generator generate`

 ## How it works

 Sanity Generator simply traverses all branches of the document schema.
 If a branch holds no types that have a corresponding resolver, it uses the spread operator (`...`).
 If a branch holds a type that should be resolved differently, it writes the corresponding projections just as far as needed.